Temperate perch: Classification

-The temperate perches are closely related to the temperate basses of the family Moronidae, and older literature treats the latter as belonging to the family Percichthyidae.
-Australian freshwater percichthyids were once placed in the marine grouper family, Serranidae, and the two families are thought to be closely related.
+The temperate perches are closely related to the freshwater sunfish of North America, with both belonging to the suborder Centrarchoidei.
+They were previously also thought to be allied with the temperate basses of the family Moronidae and the seabasses in the family Serranidae, but are now thought to not be closely related.

 Almost 40 species of percichthyids are now recognised, grouped in 11–12 genera.
 Most but not all are exclusively freshwater fishes.
 They are mainly found in Australia, but species are also found in southern South America (Percichthys).

 More recently the Chinese perches have been classified in the separate family Sinipercidae while the genus Percilia has been found not to be closely related to either that family or the Percichthyidae and has been placed in its own monotypic family Perciliidae.
+The two catadromous species in Percalates are found in Australia and were previously placed in Macquaria, but phylogenetic analyses have found them to be the most basal members of the whole order.

 The following 8 genera are classified within the family Percichthyidae: